Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

- - This message has no responses.
+This message has no responses.

-### 15. AddCoin
+### 1.17.
+AddCoin

-This message is sent from the server to the client when a coin is given to a player.
+This message is sent from the server to all clients in a room when a coin is given to a player.

 #### Arguments